 - 1. The resolution of CERES Aqua is 20 km at nadir and the resolution of ERBE ERBS is 40 km at nadir so that the surface area observed by ERBS is 4 times larger than the area observed by Aqua. - 2.
 The nominal scan mode for ERBE was crosstrack to provide good area coverage.
 Aqua has three scan modes.
 The Fixed Azimuth Plane scan mode is similar to ERBE.
 The Rotating Azimuth Plane (RAP) scan mode was added to Aqua to provide angular coverage for Angular Distribution Models construction.
-Along-track scan mode data are used for validation of CERES instantaneous fluxes and are not included on the monthly mean ES9 products. - 3.
+Along-track scan mode data are used for validation of CERES instantaneous fluxes and are not included on the monthly mean ES9 products.
+While early CERES ES4 Editions (Edition1 and Edition2) provide data for both crosstrack and RAP mode, the new CERES Edition3 Xtrk ES9 product only contains data from the crosstrack mode to be consistent with ERBE product. - 3.
 The Aqua orbit is in a sun-synchronous orbit with an equatorial crossing time of approximately 1:30 AM.
 The ERBS had an inclination of 57° and a precessionary period of 72 days. - 4.
 The longwave channel on ERBE was replaced by an 8 to 12 μm window channel on CERES. - 5.
 The data rate on ERBS was 30 measurements per second.
 The data rate on CERES is 100 measurements per second. - 6.
 The ERBE ERBS S9 data product is a binary file of about 75 MB.
-The CERES ES9 product is an HDF file of about 72 MB. - 7.
-ES8 uses a different unfiltering algorithm (Loeb et al., 2000) than ERBE.
+The CERES ES9 product is an HDF file of about 72 MB.

+7. ES8 uses a different unfiltering algorithm (Loeb et al., 2001) than ERBE (Green and Avis, 1996).